rhansby/ucla-psychjournal-website/README.md

     $ grunt

+Even better, you can use the following command to make Grunt automatically build whenever a src file has changed:

+    $ grunt watch

 If you are unfamiliar with Grunt, you can find more information in the documentation on the Grunt website, or examine the provided Gruntfile.js in this project.

+In order to view this website, you should run a small HTTP server from the build/ directory.
+I highly recommend using python's SimpleHTTPServer:

+    $ python -m SimpleHTTPServer

 ## A Note to Future Maintainers: